Skip to content

 ChaCha20-Poly1305An AEAD construction pairing the ChaCha20 stream cipher with the Poly1305 one-time authenticator, standardised in RFC 8439 for TLS 1.3 and WireGuard.

-ChaCha20-Poly1305 is the AEAD cipher specified in RFC 8439 (formerly RFC 7539).
+ChaCha20-Poly1305 is the AEAD cipher specified in RFC 8439 (which obsoleted RFC 7539).
 ChaCha20 is a 256-bit-key ARX stream cipher designed by Daniel J. Bernstein, with a 96-bit nonce and 32-bit counter producing a 512-bit keystream block per invocation; Poly1305 is a 128-bit one-time MAC over the ciphertext and associated data, keyed by the first block of the ChaCha20 keystream.
-The pair is constant-time and fast in software without AES-NI, which is why it is the default fallback in TLS 1.3, QUIC, SSH, OpenVPN, and WireGuard.
-Like AES-GCM it fails catastrophically on nonce reuse and requires unique nonces per key.
+Because it is constant-time and fast in pure software without AES-NI, Google shipped it in Chrome and Android in 2014 (championed by Adam Langley) to protect mobile clients lacking AES hardware, where it sidesteps the cache-timing pitfalls of table-based AES.

 TLS 1.3 cipher suite TLS_CHACHA20_POLY1305_SHA256.